 Water parameters should be checked with special test strips purchased at an aquarium shop.
 A deterioration in performance is indicated by a change in color in the fish to a faded one.

-Flocking fish, which include rhodostomus, are kept in an amount of at least 6-8 pieces.
+Any kind of Flocking fish, which include Rummy Nose tetras should be kept in an amount of at least 6-8 pieces.
 This species does not have a pronounced leader, tetras frolic in water altogether.

 Rummy Nose Tetra Tank Mates

-As neighbors, other peace-loving Angelfish, Harlequin rasbora, neon tetra, pygmy corydoras, betta fish or discus fish are perfect for them.
+As tank mates, other peace-loving fishes like Angelfish, Harlequin rasbora, neon tetra, pygmy corydoras, betta fish, or discus fish are perfect for them.
 Pygmy Corydoras and Tetras normally live with rummy nose in the wild too so they are very much compatible!

-Rummy nose Tetras should be fed 2-3 times a day in small portions.
-Food should be completely eaten within 3-4 minutes.
-Fish are unpretentious in food.
-They willingly eat dry food, frozen bloodworms, artemia, and tubule.
+Rummy nose Tetras should be fed 2-3 times a day in small portions and make sure the food is completely eaten within 3-4 minutes.
+Rummy nose happily enjoys eating dry food, frozen bloodworms, artemia, and tubule.

 Breeding Rummy Nose Tetra

-Breeding Rummy nose Tetra can be called a painstaking affair requiring special attention.
+Breeding Rummy nose Tetra can be called a painstaking task which requires special attention.
 This is due to the fact that the fertilization of eggs requires perfectly clean water.
 Another obstacle in this path is the slow growth of fry.

 To breed these aquarium fish, you need special types of equipment with a UV sterilizer built into the filter.
 Processing the aquarium with ultraviolet light will produce water of the required quality.